bbelna/Quantum/README.md

 ```
 You can then, in a normal non-WSL PowerShell, run `.\Build` to build.
 If successful, a floppy disk image will be outputted to `Build\Quantum.img`.

+To build a version that performs kernel testing, run `.\Build -t`.

+Using the debugging script requires QEMU to be installed and your PATH set up
+to point to QEMU's directory.
 To build and debug, run `.\Build -r`.
 To just debug, run `.\Debug`.
+You can do `.\Build -r -t` to build and debug a version that runs tests.

 ## Planned Hardware Support